 In August our Grants Review Committee will begin its selection process.
 Then in November the Committee and the Board of Directors will make their final determination of grant recipients for the following year.
 Following selection, grant recipients will be informed of their awards by the end of the current year.

-In addition to your request for funding, the following information must be included with your application:
+In addition to your completed special grant application form, the following information must be included with your application:

 - A copy of your 501(c)(3) tax-exempt letter from the Internal Revenue Service